CLEMMONS FAMILY FARM

 x

-Kay Johnson, MPH, MEd, CFF Board of Directors, Treasurer.
+Kay Johnson, MPH, MEd, Director and Treasurer, CFF Board of Directors.
 Ms. Johnson is nationally recognized for her work in maternal and child health policy, as a researcher, advocate, and consultant.
 Reducing the impact of poverty and racism and increasing access to services for women, children, and their families are two of her lifelong goals.
 She is founder and president of a small, woman-owned business—a national firm based in Vermont since 1998 and currently known as Johnson Policy Consulting.

 Her work at the Children’s Defense Fund, March of Dimes, George Washington University, and Johnson Consulting have shaped the direction of maternal and child health (MCH) and Medicaid policy since 1984. she has been active in health policy at the federal level and provided consultation to 45 states.
 She has written more than 100 policy reports and professional journal articles.
 She previously held academic appointments as Research Assistant Professor of Pediatrics at the Geisel School of Medicine at Dartmouth (1998-2016) and as Lecturer in Healthy Policy at the George Washington University.
 Ms. Johnson has demonstrated skills in leadership and strategic planning.
 She served as senior consultant for development of the new strategic plan for the HHS-HRSA-Maternal and Child Health Bureau (MCHB) (2020-2021).
 As staff director or chair for several national panels (e.g., US HHS Secretary’s Advisory Committee on Infant Mortality, National Newborn Screening Task Force, Committee on Perinatal Health, CDC Select Panel on Preconception Health), she fostered consensus among diverse stakeholders which led to recommendations and many action strategies being implemented.